 Altered State of Reality:

-Addiction used as an emotional escape; feel alive; Creates an altered state- fantasy, high, euphoria, and relief.
+Addiction is used as an emotional escape; feels alive; Creates an altered state- fantasy, high, euphoria, and relief.

-Diminished effect with continued use of the same amount of behavior, activity, love/attention (person in relationship), substance/drug, etc.; Increased use of dependency/addiction to keep or recapture euphoria, intoxication or desired positive effect.
+Diminished effect with continued use of the same amount of behavior, activity, love/attention (person in the relationship), substance/drug, etc.; increased dependency/addiction to keep or recapture euphoria, intoxication, or desired positive effect.

 Preoccupation; Pursuing Behavior:

-A great deal of focus and time acquired to attain/keep hold of- behavior, activity, love/attention (person in relationship), substance/drug, etc.
+A great deal of focus and time is acquired to attain/keep hold of- behavior, activity, love/attention (person in the relationship), substance/drug, etc.

-Interests, goals, important social, recreational, or outside activities are diminished, ignored, or stopped completely.
+Interests, goals, and important social, recreational, or outside activities are diminished, ignored, or stopped completely.

-The addiction is continued despite ongoing persistent problems from behavior, activity, love/attention (person in relationship), substance/drug, etc- an inability to stop acting out (i.e., letting go of unhealthy/bad relationship).
+The addiction is continued despite ongoing persistent problems from behavior, activity, love/attention (person in the relationship), substance/drug, etc.- an inability to stop acting out (i.e., letting go of unhealthy/bad relationships).

-Physical and/or Psychological withdrawal symptoms occur when the addiction is stopped; or when addiction is no longer available (i.e., obsession, fear, panic, anxiety, depression, etc.)
+Physical and/or Psychological withdrawal symptoms occur when the addiction is stopped; or when the addiction is no longer available (i.e., obsession, fear, panic, anxiety, depression, etc.)

 Many people are often surprised to learn that people can, in fact, become painfully addicted to a person in relationships in the same way they become addicted to drugs, alcohol, or other compulsive behaviors.

 There are some people who will argue that addictive love is a "made-up" condition.
 Their primary argument is that it's not categorized specifically under any mental diagnosis by the DSM-5 (Diagnostic Manual for Mental Health Professionals).
 "If it's not in the DSM, then the problem does not exist"-- is their thinking.

-Nevertheless, Love Addiction is well recognized and treated at prominent rehab facilities around from the US and across the globe, as a serious condition that causes undue turmoil, confusion, emotional pain, and chaos in a persons life and relationships.
+Nevertheless, Love Addiction is well recognized and treated at prominent rehab facilities around the US and across the globe as a serious condition that causes undue turmoil, confusion, emotional pain, and chaos in a person's life and relationships.

 And at these well-respected treatment centers, the people helping and treating love and relationship addicts are nonetheless Psychologists, Therapists, Counselors, Coaches; Doctors, Nurses... respected and well-trained helping professionals.